nguyentkfsc0086/academic-website/content/en/papernote/llmsinhealth/index.md

 ---
-title: "Opportunities and Challenges for LLMs in Biomedicine and Health"
+title: Opportunities and Challenges for LLMs in Biomedicine and Health
-date: 2025-08-27
+date: 2025-05-30
-draft: false
-tags: ["computer_science", "llms", "biomedical", "health"]
+tags:
-categories: ["AI in Healthcare"]
-summary: "Notes on the paper 'Opportunities and challenges for ChatGPT and large language models in biomedicine and health'"
+    - Computer Science
+    - Data Science
+    - Large Languague Models
+    - Research
+	- Biomedicine and Health
 ---

 ## Abstract